loopstick/ESP32_Tutorial/README.md

     - variable PWM frequency (5000 is plenty for LEDs)
     - variable duty cycle
       - 8 bits = 0-255
-      - this is how you control 'intensity'
+      - this is how you control the intensity of the output

 ```cpp
 /*